 A common mistake is having too much of your portfolio exposed to one asset class or sector.
 To make sure a portfolio is spread across asset classes, it could contain a blend of equities, bonds, cash, property and other asset classes such as commodities and gold, to benefit from their different investment cycles.

-Just because the ISA deadline falls on April 5 does not mean you should delay investment decisions until the day itself.
-It is worth giving careful thought to how you want to allocate funds within an ISA throughout the year.
-Consider your reason for investing, the average annual return you are seeking, your time horizon and the amount of risk you are prepared to take.
+Just because the ISA deadline falls on April 5 every year does not mean you should delay investment decisions until the day itself.
+It’s worth giving careful thought to how you want to allocate funds within an ISA throughout the year.